 Species Range: Plains Leopard Frogs are distributed throughout much of the Great Plains and into the central Midwest.
 They occur from southeast South Dakota east through Iowa and Illinois to Indiana and south into Texas and New Mexico.

-South Dakota Range: The Plains Leopard Frog is restricted to the southeast corner of the state.
+South Dakota Range: The Plains Leopard Frog is restricted to the southeastern and south-central regions of the state, often along the Missouri River and associated drainages.

 South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
 Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).